asmitde/axisandohs_templates/aerosoft_crj/README.md

 #### **Red button (right horn):**
 _Action:_ Autopilot disconnect.

-_Use:_ Press disconnect the autopilot.
+_Use:_ Press twice in quick succession to disconnect the autopilot.

 _Animation:_ AP/SP DISC button on the yoke.